sidhartha11/InterviewTricks/README.md

 25. Linked list: insertAtHead, insertAtEnd, insertAtMiddle, insertSorted algorithms
 26. Linked list: deleteNode algorithms
 27. Find 2 elements that are maximum distance apart int array.
 (Test used at Amazon)
+28. Find the missing number in an integer array.

 ## started adding a collection of Design Patterns implemented in Java.